All video responses provided by Public Works Director Earl Sorey.

 The library is always looking to expand services.
 In 2020, the library added 6 addition personnel to its Outreach division.
 This will allow staff to work more directly in the community, especially with populations that have difficulty going to a traditional branch.
 In June, the library will unveil services in the southernmost part of Chesapeake in partnership with Fire Station 7, through a book locker and book vending kiosk.

 The library also hopes to see the beginning of expanding the Russell Memorial location in the next fiscal year, and in the Greenbrier community after that.

 Video responses provided by Chesapeake Economic Development Director Steven Wright.
 Learn more about Economic Development at ChesapeakeVA.Biz.

-2021 - What is Economic Development doing to attract new businesses to each section of Chesapeake?
+What does Economic Development do to attract new businesses to each section of Chesapeake?

-2020 - What is Chesapeake doing to attract businesses?
+What is Chesapeake doing to attract businesses (2020)?

-2020 - What's being done to support malls in Chesapeake?
+What's being done to support malls in Chesapeake (2020)?

 2020 - With the Bowers Hill fire station opening soon, why is Ladder 12 being moved to that location?
 This move will leave the north western section of the city vulnerable and the target hazards support a ladder truck on Taylor Rd.